shuklaayush/badger-sett-1.5/docs/BaseStrategy.md

-Virtual function that should be overriden with the logic for harvest.
+Virtual function that should be overridden with the logic for harvest.
      Should report any want or non-want gains to the vault.
      Also see `harvest`.